basecamp/handbook/code-of-conduct.md

-# Basecamp Code of Conduct
+# 37signals Code of Conduct

-Basecamp pledges to be a company with a healthy and friendly work environment.
+37signals pledges to be a company with a healthy and friendly work environment.
 What follows is a set of guidelines on how we get there.

 Behavior that contributes to a healthy and friendly work environment: